 Here is what Jesus promises us if we hand over our burdens to Him Matt 11:28 “Come to me, all you who are weary and burdened, and I will give you rest.”
 NIV Nowhere does He promise us suicide.
 He promises us to take care of our burdens and give us rest.

 Would you like to experience the rest that Jesus is promising you?
 Why don’t you come to Him and invite Him into you life.
-Do so by answering His call at http://www.answers2prayer.org/saviours_call.html .
+Do so by answering the Saviour’s Call.
 Don’t commit this hopeless act of suicide.
 Our God is a God of hope.
 Just as the jailer was stopped in his suicide and was led to a hopeful future, God is trying to stop you as you are reading this.
 You have a hopeful future as well my friend, if you give Jesus your burdens with confidence that He will take care of them.
 Our God is a God of hope!
 1 Peter 1:13 “Set your hope fully on the grace to be given you when Jesus Christ is revealed.”
 NIV

 P.S.
-Please also visit our site, which answers the question: “Do Christians who commit suicide automatically go to hell?” http://www.answers2prayer.org/bible_questions/Answers/suicide/suicide.html
+Please also visit our site, which answers the question: What Does the Bible Say About … SUICIDE and HELL?

 Now it does come down to the point that NO sin would keep us from the Love of God because He is all forgiving.
 I think that it is very possible that one who in a terrible moment of weakness killed themselves would still go to heaven.
 Only the Lord truly knows, but the point is truly that if we are “True” Christians we would not go against the Lord.
 We would be supported in the knowledge that He is with us and will see us through anything.
 Any problem, any depression and any emotional situation no matter how hopeless it seems.
 His strength is all we need to support us and keep us from that.
 For by committing suicide, we are drawing completely away from the Lord and letting the evil one take over us.
 We are going against the Lord’s word.
 But, we do that many times in our lives, just being the human sinners that we are.
 Only the Lord truly knows the answer to this one, but it’s very obvious that it is against every bit of the Lords teachings.